Topics covered in this article:

 The Dolby Atmos Music Panner plug-in has features that optimize it for mixing music.
 These include several unique panning patterns, unique mirror patterns on stereo tracks, and a sequencer for syncing object movement to the session tempo.

-As the Dolby Atmos Music Panner is a plug-in, it writes plug-in automation distinct from panning automation; Dolby Atmos Music Panner automation is not written to the panning automation playlist in Pro Tools.
+As the Dolby Atmos Music Panner is a plug-in, it writes plug-in automation distinct from panning automation; this automation can be converted to native panning automation.
+This process will be covered at the end of the article.

 Communication with the Renderer and mapping to objects is controlled by the Dolby Atmos Music Panner plug-in directly and independently of the DAW.